pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 tags: ['libertarianism']
 ---

-My current thoughts on anarcho-capitalism and libertarianism.
+My current thoughts on anarcho-capitalism and libertarianism ([russian version](http://paulmillr.com/posts/libertarianism-how-it-works-ru/)).

 Every section has description of how the life area will work, advantages of such way and responses to frequently appearing counter-arguments to anarcho-capitalists model.